 - Windows Vista (supported, but not recommended)

 Any beta versions of operating systems are not supported (example: Windows 8.1 preview).
 As operating systems are updated, SafeConnect is updated to support them.
 Occasionally, there will be a delay between operating system updates and SafeConnect Support.

 ITS requires all computers, Windows and Mac, to be running an up-to-date Antivirus software.
 Eastern provides students with a free-for-student-use copy of Symantec Endpoint Protection (SEP), found at http://its.eiu.edu/its/helpdesk/swdownloads.php.
 The version provided is supported on both Windows and Mac computers.

 If you choose not to use Eastern's version of Symantec, the following antivirus software is free for personal use from other providers:

 - Sophos Antivirus

 Many courses require students to write papers, create spreadsheets, update websites, and more.
-You can find some additional recommended software, freely available for personal use at our Software Download page at http://www.eiu.edu/its/helpdesk/swdownloads.php.
+You can find some additional recommended software, available for personal use at our Software Download page at http://its.eiu.edu/its/helpdesk/swdownloads.php

-There are many printers in labs on campus that students have access to print to, for a fee.
+There are many printers in labs on campus where students have access to print, for a fee.
 Some can even be printed to from your residence hall.
-However, if you choose to bring your own printer to campus be aware that Eastern’s wireless and residence hall network do not support personal printers.
+However, if you choose to bring your own printer to campus, be aware that Eastern's wireless and residence hall network does not support personal printers.
 If you bring your own printer, be sure that it can be plugged into your desktop or laptop via USB or other compatible printer cable.